Why Android Developers Should Prefer Android Studio Over Eclipse?

 Gradle Build System

-Android Studio (AS) uses highly integrated Gradle build system.
+- Android Studio (AS) uses a highly integrated Gradle build system.
 It’s a great tool that offers dependency management.

-It enhances developer experience because it’s more extensible.
+- It enhances the developer experience because it’s more extensible.

 Availability of Drag-and-Drop